daviduhlir/ai-assistant-chat/README.md

 // Create an instance of OpenAI client const openAI = new OpenAI({ apiKey: 'your-api-key' });

-// Create an instance of AssistantChat const chat = new AssistantChat(openAI, 'You are a helpful assistant.');

 // Register a callable method
 class MyChat extends AssistantChat {
   @AssistantChat.Callable('Greets a user by name.')